Birmingham

 • Wolf Telephone(0121) 212 9555 2-10 Constitution Hill Birmingham B19 3LY

-Craft beer bar with 14 taps and 40+ bottles and cans.
+Craft beer bar with 14 taps and over 40 bottles and cans.
 One rotating cask beer.
 Food includes pies, toasties and nachos - great for soaking up the beer.
+Roast dinner served on Sundays.
 Two main rooms, with an archway dividing the two.
 The bar is a popular destination for beer lovers and can get busy at weekends.
-International rugby games on terrestrial TV shown.